wareya/QuakelikeBody/README.md

 Q: Is this really a clone of quake's movement code?

 A: No. It just coincidentally happens to take the same approaches to certain key things.
 I learned these approaches working on Gang Garrison 2, not Quake mods.
 There are many small differences, and it is not structured similarly on a code level.
+Naming it after Quake is just good advertising.